 Parents must find the best placement for their child, and sometimes they believe that means going outside public education.

 Charter school selection remains worrisome, because many charters aren’t always what they seem.
 Charters might make promises that they’re not able to deliver, but by the time a student and their parent realize this, it’s too late.
+And many private schools don’t accept students with disabilities, or they are not rated well.

 It’s also concerning that while many students from charter schools graduate, they fail to go on and graduate from college.
 These concerns come from charter groups who want to better those statistics.